radius-project/docs/docs/content/community/overview.md

 ## Discussions

-The best way to interact with the community if via the Radius Discord server:
+The best way to interact with the community is via the Radius Discord server:

 {{< button link="https://discord.gg/SRG3ePMKNy" text="Radius Discord" newtab="true" >}}